 Required Minimum Distributions: What to Know

-Required minimum distributions (RMDs) are amounts you must withdraw from retirement accounts.
-Learn how they work and what their impact is on your retirement in this article.
+Required minimum distributions (RMDs) are amounts you must withdraw from retirement accounts each year, starting at 73.
+Learn how they work and about their impact.

 One of the most effective ways to plan for retirement is by saving and investing in tax-advantaged accounts, such as a 401(k) or traditional IRA.
 These allow you to build toward retirement while using compound interest and consistent contributions.
 However, some of these accounts, like the ones we mentioned earlier, force you to take distributions once you turn a certain age.